Faculty Policies and Procedures

 The faculty member provides documentation in the areas of:

-- teaching, which may incorporate a teaching portfolio that includes documents such as professional development activities, course evaluation forms with written comments, written comments by faculty members who have observed classes, written comments concerning course observations by the Associate Dean for Faculty and Academics and another peer observer, course syllabi, and a statement of teaching philosophy
+- teaching, which may incorporate a teaching portfolio that includes documents such as professional development activities, course evaluation forms with written comments, written comments by the department chair and any other faculty members who have observed classes, written comments concerning course observations by the Associate Dean for Faculty and Academics, course syllabi, and a statement of teaching philosophy

 - scholarship, including copies of publications and presentations, and a research narrative